mehmet-karagoz/flutter-boilerplate/README.md

 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request.

+Please make sure to follow our [Contributing Guidelines](CONTRIBUTING.md) and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) to maintain a respectful and inclusive community.

 ## Support

 If you find this project helpful and would like to support its development, here are a few ways you can contribute: